ID

 Origin & Distribution

-Spotted lanternfly (SLF) was first detected in Frederick County in northern Virginia in January 2018.
+Spotted lanternfly (SLF; Fig. 1) was first detected in Frederick County in northern Virginia in January 2018.
 SLF is native to China, where it has been documented in detail dating as far back as the 12th century.
 It is also found in India, Japan, Korea, and Vietnam.
-SLF was first detected in the U.S. in eastern Pennsylvania in September 2014.
-By 2017, the range had expanded to 13 Pennsylvania counties and a single county in both Delaware and New York.
-SLF was detected in New Jersey in 2018.
+The range in Virginia now includes the entire Shenandoah Valley and parts of the Piedmont.
 Researchers believe SLF likely arrived from China on shipping materials, possibly two years earlier than when it was first detected.

 SLF is highly invasive and can spread rapidly when introduced into new areas.
 The invasiveness of SLF is attributed to its wide host range (more than 70 host plant species) and a lack of natural native enemies in invaded areas.
 SLF has overwintered successfully, and its geographical range in the Mid-Atlantic states is expected to expand.